ninaadsaxena/Cargo_Stowage-Management-System/README.md

-# Cargo Command ISS Optimizer
+# Cargo Stowage Management System

 ## Overview
 This repository contains the frontend and backend for the Cargo Command ISS Optimizer application.
 The application helps manage and optimize cargo operations in a space station like the International Space Station (ISS).